emilebosch/graphql-hackathon-ams/Readme.md

 ## Current status

-- Location - We've a couple of options pending.
-It's in Amsterdam for sure.
+- Location -  It's in Amsterdam @ Codaisseur 🙌
-- Date - Probably 25th of August 2017.
+- Date - 25th of August 2017.

 ## Most discussed items at the moment :fire: